North of France

 Come, and work with us alongside the people of the Pays Basque Region.

-Arts festivals featuring pop-up galleries and live music will be launched across the region during the summer months.
+Arts festivals featuring pop-up galleries and live music run across the region during the summer months.
 Come and join the road team who are setting up these events.

 Placements in the Pays Basque region would be particularly suitable for those with experience in the arts, sound technology, interpreting, or catering.
 There are also opportunities for people with practical skills in plastering, electrics, carpentry, painting and decorating at the World Horizons community house.
 For those looking to develop their French, there is the option to focus on language.